 (2) During continuing operations:

-(a) The interconnecting Transmission Service Provider (TSP) or, if applicable, the Resource Entity shall notify ERCOT if it identifies that a Large Load has exceeded a limit on peak Demand established in the Large Load Interconnection Study (LLIS) and LCP.
+(a) The Interconnecting DSP, Interconnecting TSP, or, if applicable, the Resource Entity shall notify ERCOT if it identifies that a Large Load has exceeded a limit on peak Demand established in the LCP.

-(b) The applicable TSP shall notify ERCOT when a transmission upgrade identified in an LCP becomes operational.
-ERCOT must give written approval before Demand may increase.

-(c) Pursuant to Section 9.5, Interconnection Agreements and Responsibilities, if a Large Load modifies its facilities such that a previously provided dynamic load model is invalid, the Large Load shall notify and provide an updated model to the Transmission and/or Distribution Service Provider (TDSP) that provides service to the Large Load.
-The TDSP shall subsequently provide this updated dynamic load model to ERCOT.
+(b) Pursuant to Section 9.2.3, Modification of Large Load Information, if a Large Load modifies its facilities such that a previously provided dynamic load model is invalid, the Large Load shall notify and provide an updated model to the Interconnecting Distribution Service Provider (DSP) and Interconnecting Transmission Service Provider (TSP) that provides service to the Large Load.
+The Interconnecting DSP or Interconnecting TSP shall subsequently provide this updated dynamic load model to ERCOT.